 If you are a U.S. citizen or lawful permanent resident planning to sponsor a relative for a green card (including throughmarriage), you will need to complete and sign Form I-864, also known as the Affidavit of Support.

-Who Must Sign Affidavit of Support
+Who Must File an Affidavit of Support?

-Affidavit of Support Requirements
+Affidavit of Support Sponsor Requirements

 To qualify as a sponsor on Form I-864, you must meet the following criteria: